cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/DataPersistenceAndCaching.md

 `yarn seed-cache-file`

 You will then be prompted enter a start date, end date and groupBy parameter.
 Optionally, you can specify a specific cloud provider to seed.
-This will allow you to append estimations to given dates in your requested time frame that may be missing from a newly configured cloud provider.
+This will allow you to append estimations to given dates in your requested time frame that may be missing from a newly configured cloud provider (currently only supported with a MongoDB caching mode).

 Once this process is finished running.
 A new cache file will be created in the CLI directory.
 In order to use the cache file to run with the front-end client package, you will have to copy the cache file to the API directory before starting the application.